-In late Sepetember of 2017, Polaris was invited to participate in a week of oil spill detection tests at Ohmsett sponsored in part by the ExxonMobil Upstream Research Company, an ExxonMobil subsidiary that engages in research and development of technology for exploration, development, production and gas commercialization.
-The test matrix consisted of several days of testing to determine the limits of detection - how thin a film of oil could be detected; measurements of emulsified oil in waves; imaging oil on sand and rocks; and the effects of dispersant on detectability.
-Here we report only on the thickness and emulsified oil measurements.
+In July of 2016, Polaris was invited to participate in a week of oil spill detection tests at Ohmsett sponsored in part by the ExxonMobil Upstream Research Company, an ExxonMobil subsidiary that engages in research and development of technology for exploration, development, production and gas commercialization.
+The test matrix consisted of two days of testing in a small, 1,000 gallon "fast tank" placed on the deck of the larger facility and then two and a half days of testing in the large 2 million gallon tank.
+The test objectives were to determine the effectiveness of IR polarimetric imaging for the detection of oil on water as compared to thermal imaging, to assess the sensitivity of the technique relative to oil thickness, look angle, and temperature changes, to establish night time detection capability, and to determine the effect of waves on the detection technique.